gunkisu/asr/README.md

 - Stacked LSTM with two utterances train setting
 - Test model with single utterance
 - Test model with two concatenated utterances

+Goal is to learn user-adaptive features, and this feature decides the model by generating parameters.